 - Switzerland has amended its legislation in February 2017 following a lawsuit of pharma companies objecting to price cuts of medicines.
 The amended article governs the criteria of defining an affordable patented medicine.
 Such a price is composed of the comparison with external prices and the therapeutic examination of the efficacy and prices of other medicines curing the same disease.
 In addition, an innovation bonus can be considered if the medicine provides a major therapeutic progress.

-- As another way to curb prices, India and Belgium have introduced a compulsory license for patented medicines issued on public health ground to ensure greater affordability of medicines.
+- As another way to curb prices, India and Belgium have introduced a compulsory license for regulations of the prices of patented medicines issued on public health ground to ensure greater affordability of medicines.
 Lawsuits are underway in India to challenge these compulsory licenses.

-Further regulation can be found by search engines (Legislation: health law/patent law + pharmaceuticals + medicines + drugs + prices) and on the following link: https://www.lexadin.nl/wlg/legis/nofr/legis.php
+Further regulations of the prices of patented medicines can be found by search engines (Legislation: health law/patent law + pharmaceuticals + medicines + drugs + prices) and on the following link: https://www.lexadin.nl/wlg/legis/nofr/legis.php

-This article has been written by Ajda Mihelčič, M.A.S., on behalf of the Regulatory Institute, Brussels.
+This howtoregulate article on “Regulations of the Prices of Patented Medicines” has been written by Ajda Mihelčič, M.A.S., on behalf of the Regulatory Institute, Brussels.

 Treatment with the originator brand product would cost the lowest-paid government worker over 10 days’ wages in over half of the countries studied by the WHO; in Armenia and Kenya, the equivalent of over a month’s salary would be needed to purchase this treatment.
 Nowhere did treatment with a branded product cost less than 2 days’ wages.